 Building a proactive approach to cyber security

-More and more organisations are facing security breaches, especially since the traditional working day and office set-up has changed due to Covid and more employees now work from home.
+More organisations are facing security breaches, especially since the traditional working day and office set-up has changed due to Covid-19 and more employees now work from home.
 Daniel Clipston, our Sophos Cyber Security Business Manager explains how by putting incident response in place before your organisation is attacked, you can mitigate threat and prevent wider security issues.

-Due to a lot of businesses stepping away from the usual 9 to 5 working hours and flexible working increasing in popularity, we have noticed a rise in cyber-attacks inside the typical ‘out of hours’ window.
+Due to a lot of businesses stepping away from the typical nine to five working hours and flexible working increasing in popularity, we have noticed a rise in cyber-attacks inside the typical ‘out of hours’ window.
 Hackers are using this shift in the working day as an opportunity and are working smarter than ever to catch organisations out by attacking at unexpected times – such as 3am Saturday morning, for example – which is leading to organisations being unaware of the attack for hours, if not days and exposing them to a number of security concerns.

 While each attack is different, there are similarities in the challenges an organisation faces following a breach.